Sayan505/MuffinOS/README.md

 ### &nbsp; Get the source
 &nbsp; &nbsp; `git clone` to test the kernel with the pre-build bootloader or,
 &nbsp; &nbsp; `git clone --recursive` during cloning to fetch this repo and EDK2 + all its submodules or,
-&nbsp; &nbsp; `git submodule update --init --recursive` after cloning to get EDK2 and its submodules.
+&nbsp; &nbsp; `make init_submodules`, which is `git submodule update --init --recursive` after cloning to get EDK2 and its submodules.
 ### &nbsp; Requirements
 * GCC (cross-compiler coming up soon)
 * GNU LD